 We hope that through The MH Paradox Foundation others can be equally inspired to seek out qualified clinicians who can help develop a similar treatment plan.
 The challenges we experienced in finding qualified clinicians to help implement this robust treatment plan will hopefully change as mental health professionals start to understand the importance of these interventions.
 We need more qualified clinicians willing to take this on.

 And for those wondering or tempted to try this without qualified medical and psychiatric oversight… PLEASE DON’T. This is not a do-it-yourself intervention, even though it is called a diet and might sound easy enough.
 I will share some recipes and what I call “medical keto hacking” of recipes in order to make them MEDICAL keto friendly just so people understand how easy this at least from the standpoint of making delicious, nutrient-dense ketogenic foods in 3:1 or 4:1 macros.
 But in order to use this as an intervention for a serious psychiatric illness (or any illness for that matter), you will need qualified medical and psychiatric supervision.

-There are too many people for us to thank for their help.
+There are too many people for us to thank for their help in our efforts to move this forward.
 Some key people are represented now on our Executive Board, our Advisory Board of Directors and our Fundraising Committee.
 Without this community, we could not make the difference we hope to make through this Foundation.

 With all our love for Adam, compassion for all those who suffer like Adam, and hope for all,

 Michael and Anne Rauch